OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### Local

-In order to backup all your application data Android provides an attribute called `allowBackup`.
+In order to backup all your application data Android provides an attribute called `allowBackup`<sup>[1]</sup>.
 This attribute is set within the `AndroidManifest.xml` file.
 If the value of this attribute is set to **true**, then the device allows users to backup the application using Android Debug Bridge (ADB) - `$ adb backup`.

 > Note: If the device was encrypted, then the backup files will be encrypted as well.